List of Ryder Cup broadcasters: UK television coverage

-The Ryder Cup was always covered on TV and radio by the BBC from 1927-1971.
+The Ryder Cup was always covered on TV and radio by the BBC from 1927 to 1971.
 But in the 1970s, ITV gained the rights to cover the Ryder Cup on TV covering the 1973, 1975 and 1977 cups.
 ITV was also supposed to show the 1979 cup (the first with a European team) but were stopped from showing it due to the 1979 ITV strike.
 The BBC continued to cover it on radio.

-In 1981, the BBC regained the TV rights after an eight year absence covering the 1981, 1983, 1985, 1987, 1989, 1991 and 1993 cups.
+In 1981, the BBC regained the TV rights after an eight-year absence covering the 1981, 1983, 1985, 1987, 1989, 1991 and 1993 cups.
 But beginning in 1995, Sky Sports took over the rights for live coverage and has held them ever since.

 Sky Sports created a dedicated channel for the competition beginning with the 2014 cup.
 It has created a dedicated channel for every cup since this is now a simple rebranding for Sky Sports Golf when the event takes place starting from the week before to the Monday after.
 But the BBC now has highlights on TV and is still doing live coverage on the radio having broadcast it on the radio since the first cup in 1927 but now has to share radio coverage with Talksport.